Skip to main content

 • as well as the search for infectious foci.

-PET-SCAN
+The PET-SCAN

-• injection of a radiopharmaceutical (emitter of “positrons” which attaches to the target organ (or organs)),
+• injection of a radiopharmaceutical (a “positron” emitter that attaches to the target organ(s)),

-• fusion of functional and anatomical imagery.
+• fusion of functional and anatomical imaging.

 The activities mainly concern:

-• detection of inflammatory diseases,
+• the detection of inflammatory diseases,

-• the preoperative assessment of certain refractory epilepsies to medical treatment,
+• the pre-operative assessment of certain epilepsies refractory to medical treatment,

 Locate / contact service